-As discussed above, public noticing is required for this project for NO_X emissions in excess of 100 lb/day.
-Therefore, public notice documents will be submitted to the California Air Resources Board (CARB) and a public notice will be published in a local newspaper of general circulation prior to the issuance of the ATC for this equipment.
+As discussed above, public noticing is required for this project for $NO_X$ emissions in excess of 100 lb/day.
+Therefore, public notice documents will be submitted to the California Air Resources Board (CARB) and a public notice will be electronically published on the District's website prior to the issuance of the ATC for this equipment.